-Summaries and analyses for other exploratory objectives will be documented in a separate analysis plan and will be reported outside the CSR in a separate report.
+Summaries and analyses for other exploratory objectives will be documented in the study SAP and will be reported within the CSR.

 9. STUDY AND DATA MANAGEMENT BY ASTRAZENECA

 9.1 Training of study site personnel

 Before the first subject is entered into the study, an AstraZeneca representative will review and discuss the requirements of the Clinical Study Protocol and related documents with the investigational staff and also train them in any study specific procedures and the WBDC and ePRO system(s) utilised.